 Why is accounting important in healthcare?

 In order to have a hassle-free healthcare practice, accounting is needed to achieve your financial goals.
-Accounting is important in the medical industry because every health facility depends on a prompt team of accountants to keep track of budgeting, taxes, expedite collections, and to smooth over current accounts to ensure smooth operations.
+Accounting is important in the medical industry because every health facility depends on a prompt team of accountants to keep track of budgeting, and taxes, expedite collections, and smooth over current accounts to ensure smooth operations.
 Here are some areas where accountants can help medical professionals: